jakeharding/repo-health/README.md

 ##Contributing
 External contributions are not being accepted at this time.
-For existing contributors, please use the following header documentation:
+For existing contributors, please use the following header documentation at the top of each file:

 ```
 fileName.ext - (C) Copyright - 2017